SUwonglab/rss-net/README.md

 # RSS-NET: integrative analysis of complex trait GWAS and gene regulatory network

-The present repository contains source codes and documentations of RSS-NET, a novel Bayesian framework for simultaneous genome-wide enrichment and prioritization analysis of complex trait GWAS and gene regulatory network.
+The present repository contains source codes and documentations of RSS-NET, a novel Bayesian framework for simultaneous enrichment and prioritization analysis of complex trait GWAS and gene regulatory network.

 ## Getting started